-A natural evolution of the satellite broadcast initiative has been the development of online instructional videos, videoconferences, webinars, and podcasts.
-These educational products leverage the distance-learning technologies employed by the Judicial Council over the past 10 years and enable CJER to develop multiple product lines to meet the educational needs of virtually every judicial branch audience it serves.
-The broadcast video production studio is now used frequently to create instructional videos that are immediately uploaded to CJER's website.
-Funding was used to enable streaming of audio podcasts and judicial education videos to mobile devices such as iPads in addition to desktop computers, and to ensure video quality at a level that users expect.
+A natural evolution of the distance education initiative has been the development of online instructional videos, webinars, and podcasts.
+These educational products leverage the distance-learning technologies employed by the Judicial Council over the past 17 years and enable CJER to develop multiple cost-effective resources that contribute to meeting the educational needs of virtually every judicial branch audience it serves.
+The broadcast video production studio is now used frequently to create instructional videos that are uploaded to the CJER Online website.
+Live training that is required statewide-including sexual harassment prevention training-is now delivered as a webcast.
+Podcasts provide timely information that can be pushed directly to judges' mobile devices.
+Webinars offer live courses to large or small audiences.
+The CJER Online website provides a rich array of "just-in-time" resources for judicial and staff audiences.
+E-mail alerts inform subscribers when new resources are added to the online toolkits serving their assignment area.
+And, a separate webpage with online courses and other resources organized to assist local courts in their education of temporary judges is used heavily for that purpose.